ahmedelgabri/coding-styleguide/CSS.md

 ### Sass (SCSS)

 I always try to keep my CSS flat _less specificity_ & rely more on the cascade.
-But if you need to nest CSS, maximum nest 2 levels _exceptions for Psuedo elements/classes_
+But if you need to nest CSS, maximum nest 2 levels _exceptions for Pseudo elements/classes_

 ```scss
 .component {